MRE-Code-Hub/Image-based-velocimetry-toolbox/README.md

 2 Processing parameters
 ------------------------
-Important processing paramters of the AWCCT are:
+Important processing paramters of the OF technique are:
 - **N<sub>P</sub>**: number of encompassed particles of the dispersed phase.
 For example, a window with N<sub>P</sub> = 2 particles contains two water chords and two air chords, compare Fig. 1 in Kramer et al. (2019).
 A value between N<sub>P</sub>  = 2 and 5 was used for synthetic and real two-phase flow signals.
 - **R<sub>12,max</sub>**: threshold of the maximum cross-correlation coefficient.
 A value between R<sub>12,max</sub> = 0.5 to 0.7 is recommended, compare Matos et al. (2002, [DOI](https://doi.org/10.1061/40655(2002)58)) and André et al. (2003, [DOI](https://doi.org/10.1061/(ASCE)0733-9429(2005)131:5(423))).